SuperOfficeDocs/data-access/docs/netserver/index.md

 # Understanding NetServer

 All SuperOffice clients, in one form or another, depend on NetServer for database access.
 While each client has its own extensibility points, NetServer also has extensibility points.
-Some of NetServer's extensibility options surface to the clients, such as the Document Plug-in.
+Some of NetServer's extensibility options surface to the clients, such as the [Document Plug-in][14].

-As a multi-tiered database access layer that bridges communications between clients and the SuperOffice database, NetServer uses database-independent database access code, as well as high-level web services for both the SuperOffice Web and mobile clients.
+As a **multi-tiered database access layer** that bridges communications between clients and the SuperOffice database, NetServer uses database-independent database access code, as well as high-level web services for both the SuperOffice Web and mobile clients.

 ![NetServer architecture][img3]

-In a nutshell, NetServer is a layered, factory-driven library that enables developers to conduct Create, Read, Update and Delete (CRUD) operations to the SuperOffice database, and more.
+In a nutshell, NetServer is a layered, **factory-driven** library that enables developers to conduct Create, Read, Update and Delete (CRUD) operations to the SuperOffice database, and more.
 Whether deploying a solution to a local SuperOffice database installation or operating in a distributed environment, NetServer exposes an array of application programming interface (API) approaches to facilitate a wide range of solution implementations.

 Although the terrain is vast and complex and can be somewhat intimidating at first, the NetServer APIs accommodate a wide variety of developers by layering the architecture in various intuitive abstractions.
 The layered aspect of NetServer invites developers to tap into the database from several facets.
 In this article, we will guide you through the various regions of NetServer, show you the attractions, as well as point out the areas to avoid.